nss-day-cohort-19/d19-milestone-challenge-spa-chazhenricks/README.md

 You are now ready to work in the `challenge` branch.

-When your work in complete, push up the branch (`git push origin challenge`) and submit the pull request on Github.
+When your work is complete, push up the branch (`git push origin challenge`) and submit the pull request on Github.

 ## Instructions